realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 ---

-## Representation Analogy
+# Representation Analogy

 Reality Tracing resembles sketching a three-dimensional object on a two-dimensional surface.

-Fidelity does not come from reproducing every surface, but from knowing:
+Fidelity does not come from reproducing every surface.

+It comes from knowing:

 - Which lines can be drawn without distortion
 - Which must be left blank

-Gaps in the trace are not ignorance or omission.
+Gaps in the trace are not ignorance.

 They mark the honest boundary of representation.

 Attempting to fill them prematurely produces coherence loss rather than understanding.

 ---

+# Relationship to Interactional Epistemics

+Interactional Epistemics governs models of empirical reality broadly.

+Reality Tracing applies that permeability discipline specifically to:

+- Human-scale systems
+- Emergent coordination
+- Identity
+- Institutions
+- Cultural dynamics

+The Infinity and Clamp Heuristic operationalizes permeability at the human scale:

+When salience, institutions, identities, or growth trajectories are modeled as unbounded, clamp detection becomes mandatory.

+Unbounded extrapolation without constraint awareness is dogmatic closure in social form.

+---

-## In Short
+# In Short

 Reality Tracing is: